GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

 {{< maturity "deploy.status_check" >}}

 `skaffold deploy` optionally performs a `healthcheck` for [`Deployment` kind](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resources and waits for them to be stable.
-This feature is very handy to use in Continous Delivery pipeline to ensure the deployed resources are in healthy state before proceeding with the next steps in pipeline.
+This feature is important to use in Continuous Delivery pipeline to ensure that the deployed resources are healthy before proceeding with the next steps in the pipeline.

 {{<alert title="Note">}}
-`healthcheck` is disabled by default; it can be enabled with the `--status-check` flag.
+`healthcheck` is disabled by default; it can be enabled with the `--status-check` flag.</br>
 If this flag is not set, no healthcheck will be performed.
 {{</alert>}}